agileware/wp-civicrm-ux/README.md

 # CiviCRM UX
 Tags: civicrm, shortcode, caldera-form
 Requires at least: 5.1
-Tested up to: 5.1
+Tested up to: 5.2.2
-Stable tag: 5.1
+Stable tag: 5.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 Agileware CiviCRM plugin all in one.
+This plugin adds many useful shortcodes and provides additional functionality to improve the user experience.

+Tested with CiviCRM 5.15.0

 ## General usages
 ### Shortcodes